MindQuantum-HiQ/ProjectQ/docs/tutorials.rst

 Getting started
 ---------------

-To start using ProjectQ, simply run
+To start using HiQ-ProjectQ, simply run

 .. code-block:: bash

-    python -m pip install --user projectq
+    python -m pip install --user hiq-projectq

-Since version 0.6.0, ProjectQ is available as pre-compiled binary wheels in addition to the traditional source package.
-These wheels should work on most platforms, provided that your processor supports AVX2 instructions.
-Should you encounter any troubles while installation ProjectQ in binary form, you can always try tom compile the project manually as described below.
-You may want to pass the `--no-binary projectq` flag to Pip during the installation to make sure that you are downloading the source package.

 Alternatively, you can also `clone/download <https://github.com/projectq-framework>`_ this repository (e.g., to your /home directory) and run

 .. code-block:: bash

-    cd /home/projectq
+    cd /home/hiq-projectq
     python -m pip install --user .

-ProjectQ comes with a high-performance quantum simulator written in C++.
+HiQ-ProjectQ comes with a high-performance quantum simulator written in C++.
 Please see the detailed OS specific installation instructions below to make sure that you are installing the fastest version.

 .. note::
     The setup will try to build a C++-Simulator, which is much faster than the Python implementation.
 If the C++ compilation were to fail, the setup will install a pure Python implementation of the simulator instead.
 The Python simulator should work fine for small examples (e.g., running Shor's algorithm for factoring 15 or 21).

-    If you want to skip the installation of the C++-Simulator altogether, you can define the ``DISABLE_PROJECTQ_CEXT`` environment variable to avoid any compilation steps.
+    If you want to skip the installation of the C++-Simulator altogether, you can define the ``HIQ_DISABLE_CEXT`` environment variable to avoid any compilation steps.

 .. note::
     If building the C++-Simulator does not work out of the box, consider specifying a different compiler.
 For example: